Khojasteh/i18n/README.md

   A label control that can include an image on its face.

 - **TCultureLabel:** \
-  A label control to display name and  country flag of a culture (locale) on a form.
+  A label control to display the name and country flag of a culture (locale) on a form.

 - **TCultureBox:** \
   A combo box control that represents a list of cultures (locales).